-LD 739 An Act to Reimburse the City of Ellsworth for an Access Road to a New Court Facility in Hancock County (Sponsored by Rep. White of Ellsworth)

-This bill appropriates \$750,000 in one-time funding to reimburse the City of Ellsworth for 50% of the costs to build an access road to a new Hancock County courthouse.
+LD 739 (New title) An Act to Reimburse the City of Ellsworth for a Public Road to a New Court Facility in Hancock County (Sponsored by Rep. White of Ellsworth) On Appropriations TableAs amended by the committee, this bill appropriates \$750,000 in one-time funding to reimburse the City of Ellsworth for 50% of the costs incurred to build a public road to facilitate access to a new Hancock County courthouse.

-LD 737 An Act Regarding a So-called Clean Slate Initiative for Arrest and Conviction Records (Sponsored by Rep. Boyer of Poland)
+LD 737 An Act Regarding a So-called Clean Slate Initiative for Arrest and Conviction Records (Sponsored by Rep. Boyer of Poland) DEAD